mminns47/mminns47/README.md

 - 👋 Hi, I’m Martin
-- 👀 I’m interested in ... stuff and things
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-R, git, zsh... basics
-- 💞️ I’m looking to collaborate on ... making the world a better place
+- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at mminns at gmail dot com

 <!---